 - Archie Comics has done a few stories with the gang dressed up in old-timey swimsuits ("bathing costumes").
 One story actually had Riverdale transported back in time, and when they went to the beach Veronica was very nearly arrested for wearing a swimsuit where you could see her (gasp!) ankles and shoulders!

-- Dupond and Dupont (Thomson and Thompson) wear old-fashioned bathing suits◊ in one of the Tintin stories (though in this case they're not at the beach but in the desert, and think there's a lake in front of them.
+- Dupond and Dupont (Thomson and Thompson) wear old-fashioned bathing suits◊ in one of the The Adventures of Tintin stories (though in this case they're not at the beach but in the desert, and think there's a lake in front of them.

 - Shows up in The Beano occasionally.
 If it's done at all recently, you can bet that it'll be someone's parents wearing them, with the kids groaning in shame at the sight.